-Though born in Newport News, VA, rising American pipemaker Abe Herbaugh has called West "By God!"
-Virginia his home for most all of his life.
-In an artisanal world where the word ‘young' tends to get applied to any carver under the age of 40, Mr. Herbaugh is young (28 as of this writing), and it must be said a certain youthful enthusiasm and vitality does shine within his work.
+Though born in Newport News, VA, American pipe maker Abe Herbaugh has called West Virginia his home for most of his life.
 His decade-long vocation as an electric guitar builder and skilled repair expert of the same, has inculcated within Abe the necessary woodworking/machining skills and an acute eye for the smallest of details.
-Even his avocation, that of a long distance hiker, has imbued Abe with both an unwavering determination as well as a ‘never settle' mindset, which is already serving him admirably as a pipe artisan.
+Even his avocation, that of a long distance hiker, has imbued Abe with both an unwavering determination as well as a "never settle" mindset, which is already serving him admirably as a pipe artisan.

 Abe's early memories of rich pipe tobacco in the air, and the way a relative of his looked when he smoked it, kindled a desire within the youth to become a pipe smoker himself, in turn leading eventually to thoughts of trying his hand at the craft of creating them.
 His first pipe was carved from a random block, utilized a pre-cut stem and was (in his words) "an unmitigated disaster."
 For his subsequent work, he used his father's fiddle workshop.